pudly/schmopera-hugo/content/articles/nabucco-is-hard-to-find-in-the-latest-la-opera-production.md

 ---
-title: Nabucco is hard to find in the latest LA Opera production
+title: "Nabucco is hard to find in the latest LA Opera production"
 ---

 A friend texted me as she was leaving the LA Opera production of [*Nabucco*](https://www.laopera.org/season/1718-Season/Nabucco/) and asked if I could explain the curtain call.
 The curtain call took some deciphering but it was simply the capper to a production that shouldn't have been called *Nabucco*, but rather "An Evening with Director Thaddeus Strassberger."